 Restored an inherently sustainable source of water that the rural poor of Pathroda village (900 people) are in utmost need.
 This pursues water conservation through rebuilding their traditional water management system (Talab & Khel) to assist in accruing the sporadic rainfall that occurs in that arid region of the Aravalli ranges (Rajasthan, India).
 Ensured continued supply of water for human, livestock and crop irrigation, and also significant increased in the level of the water table.

 Rajasthan is the largest state in India, accounting for 10% of the total area but with access to just 1% of the country's water resources.
 In this state, the Pathroda village, with 900 people and 4000 livestock, is facing an acute water scarcity and vulnerability to drought.

 Ensuring water supply to human as well as livestock of the village, by utilizing traditional water harvesting technology.

 Restore "orans" to their pristine, sustainable green environment; develop better management practices of the rural ecosystem; secure the rural livelihood of millions; preserve endemic/endangered species and variety of cultivars found within orans.

 This project has been retired and is no longer accepting donations.

 Every microproject is intended to use the donations it receives in accordance with its stated description; however, it is important to provide project leaders with the flexibility to maximize the potential benefit from the donations they receive.
-This means that your donation may be used as a part of the main project that supports this microproject, specifically Restoring 10 sacred groves in Rajasthan.
+This means that your donation may be used as a part of the main project that supports this microproject, specifically Stop deforestation and restore grazing lands.
 In this event, the project leader is required to post an update to the microproject detailing the results and reasons behind this change.

 If you or any other donor is unhappy with the way their funds have been used, he or she can reallocate their donation using the GlobalGiving guarantee.